 Communication and Confidentiality

 All information relating to the proposed placement of any individual are confidential.
-There will be open and regular communication with relatives, carers and advocates, which acknowledge and respect the needs of each user.

 The school will liaise with the local authority to ensure they are kept up to date.